Written by Greg Jarboe –

 Little has fundamentally changed since then, except the U.S. government is no longer trying to ban the social media platform.

 TikTok’s For You feed presents a stream of videos curated to each user’s interests, making it easy for a user to find content and creators they love.

 In other words, there isn’t one For You feed for over one billion monthly active TikTok users.
 There are a billion For You feeds tailored to what each user watches, likes, and shares.

 TikTok added, “This feed is powered by a recommendation system that delivers content to each user that is likely to be of interest to that particular user.”

-- Video information, which can include captions, sounds, or hashtags.
+- Video information, which might include details like captions, sounds, and hashtags.

-- Device and account settings such as a user’s language preference, country setting, and device type.
+- Device and account settings like their language preference, country setting, and device type.